 The Transport Interface supports an asynchronous mode for such routines that will prevent a process from blocking.
-This feature is discussed in Chapter 6.
+This feature is discussed in the section, "ADVANCED TOPICS."

 When a connect indication arrives, the server calls accept_call to accept the client's request, as follows: